Home

 This disease has affected so many parts of my life.
 My finances have suffered (thankfully I have a supportive family), my social life, my confidence has taken a knock, and forming an intimate relationship is something I have had to put on hold for the time being, I want to focus on improving my health before I am prepared to get involved in a relationship.

-Endometriosis and my life
+Title: Endometriosis and changes in my life and medications that have helped

-by: Anonymous
+Name: Anonymous

 I am 29 years old and my experience with endometriosis started 3 years ago, just after i got married.